 - If you're telling just one or two colleagues, create a comfortable, private environment in which to tell them.
 And, be sure to mention if you want them to keep this news to themselves.
 It might not be obvious to them to do so if you don't say something.

 - Give them a chance to ask some questions, if you feel comfortable doing so.
 As you know only too well, some people have no experience with cancer and don't know what you're facing.

 - Explain to your confidants what to expect in terms of future absences, and let them know there may be times when your mood and productivity will be affected.
 Don't be afraid to ask if you can rely on them for help.
-It's better to help them prepare beforehand for handling a few of your duties than to sprint it on them at the last minute.

 - Consider letting people know if you expect your appearance to change -- for example, hair loss or changes in your skin or weight.
 Explain to them that it's part of the process of getting better.